SFULibrary/lockss-o-matic/README.md

 Background and Roadmap
 ======================

 LOCKSS-O-Matic is being developed primarily at [Simon Fraser University Library](http://www.lib.sfu.ca/).
-Development has already begun and early versions of LOCKSS-O-Matic should be available for testing in early spring of 2014.
+Development has already begun and early versions of LOCKSS-O-Matic should be available for testing in spring of 2014.
 If you would like to participate in testing or development, please contact mjordan - sfu.ca.